AnirudhaRamesh/Mobile-Robotics-Assignment-1/README.md

 ## Q2
 Drawing of 3D bounding box around the car by projecting a ray back to the world as the camera intrinsic matrix is known.
 Using this we have one of the camera world points and we can get the other points by corresponding point transformations.

+## Q3
+DLT using Zhang's method on April tags.